 Identification of specific item; Date (if known); Macmahon Report Committee records; Box and Folder numbers; University Archives, Rare Book & Manuscript Library, Columbia University Libraries.

 Columbia University Libraries, Rare Book and Manuscript Library

 Collection-level record describing unprocessed material made public in summer 2018 as part of the Hidden Collections initiative.
 This collection was processed by Joanna Rios, July 2023.

 2023-07-13 Added Boxes 12 an 13.

 History / Biographical Note

-The Macmahon Report, named after Arthur Whittier Macmahon, was issued in January 1958.
-It called for the establishment of a Science and Engineering college; proposed that the School of General Studies be limited only to those students working towards a degree; urged a broad program of expansion of University facilities, including a new gymnasium and the formation of a graduate center; asked that the number of required courses be reduced; and called for the creation of a senior honors program.
+The Macmahon Report, as it became known, was issued to the Faculty in December 1957 and to the press in January 1958.
+It called for the establishment of a Science and Engineering college; proposed that the School of General Studies be limited only to those students working towards a degree; urged a broad program of expansion of University facilities, including a new gymnasium and the formation of a graduate center; asked that the number of required courses be reduced; and called for the creation of a senior honors program, among other recommendations.